ecepulse/software-competition/Web/README.md

 Judging Criteria: CSS code quality, and Web Design skills.

+Note: We'll replace your index.html with our own to standardize output and make sure you didn't change it.

 ### Level 2 - Dynamically updating images

 First, complete Level 1.